SustainabilityChain/NatureCollectibles/README.md

 Contract Address is: 0x26B402497607FB839A38b94361Cb60Bd8AE5B780 deployed by owner:0x4Db15b39994144145959D58c06a850Bf2a8BBe0C

-Enumeration is as follows 1XXYYY where 1XX is the edition and YYY the ID of the collectible.
+Enumeration is as follows 1XXYYY where the first three letters are the edition and YYY the ID of the collectible.
 So the first edition are 59 Nature Seychelles Magpies  101001 - 101059 a second edition for another animal will be 102001 - 102XXX

 # NatureCollectible Marketplace
 The Nature Collectibles can be displayed in the Green List Marketplace app on Android and iOS.
 In this app two tokens are displayed: The Impact Dollar IMD and the Porini Community Token PCT.